 Sources: International Coach Federation, PayScale.com

 Since effective life coaching generally requires the coach to possess certain core competencies, prospective life coaches may choose to conduct an initial self-assessment to ensure life coaching is a compatible career.
-According to the ICF, these core competencies include active listening, strong verbal communication skills, genuine concern, creativity, problem-solving, goal setting and progress management.
+According to the International Coach Federation, these core competencies include active listening, strong verbal communication skills, genuine concern, creativity, problem-solving, goal setting and progress management.

 Actual coaching experience is a key element of certification.
 The ICF, for example, requires coaches to complete and document anywhere from 100-2,500 hours of coaching, depending on the certification level.
 The majority of this must be paid coaching.
 This experience requirement may be satisfied through individual coaching, group coaching, internal coaching and coaching through a third-party organization.
 Coaching may be in-person, by telephone or through another type of voice-to-voice medium.

 Continuing education enables life coaches to enhance their professional growth and development.
 It also is a requirement for certification renewal.
 The ICF requires completion of 40 hours of approved continuing education every three years to maintain certification.

 - Consider attending graduate school.
 An advanced degree is not required for life coaches, but gaining additional education in a graduate-level program could help coaches hone their skills and increase their marketability.